TWBug/GoldCardHenge/content/application/_index.en.md

 {{< /base >}}

 * After completing the application, you will get a system confirmation via e-mail.
 Your application has now entered the review process.
 * To check your application process, log in to the portal, click "Application Progress Inquiry", and fill in your 12-digits application number. **The application fee is nonrefundable no matter the results of the application.
 If you choose not to use the Taiwan Employment Gold Card, you will not be eligible for a refund either.**

-What happens after you fill out the application?

-Step 1 - Online Platform Application
-Fill out your personal details and pay to submit your application.

-Step 2 - Verification of submitted data
-The National Immigration Agency will review the submitted information.
-If the data is correct, they will transfer all related documents to the Workforce Development Agency.

-Step 3 - Qualification Review
-The Ministry of labor and the relevant Ministry for your industry will review your application.
-If your application is approved, they will hand it over to the Ministry of Foreign Affairs.

-Step 4 - Resident Visa
-The Ministry of Foreign Affairs will review the work permit and provide the resident visa to the National Immigration Agency.

-Step 5 - Alien Resident Certificate (A.R.C.) & Re-Entry Permit
-The National Immigration Agency will check the resident visa and re-entry permit.
-Once the applicant has passed the review, the applicant's Gold Card will be made and issued.